CodingTemple/resources/content/os/windows/wsl/wsl.md

 features on or off' in your Windows search bar, click the icon that shows up in your Windows menu, and confirm that Virtual Machines and Windows Subsystem for Linux are both enabled.

 Cheers!
-If you made it this far, go buy yourself a coffee or something to celebrate!
+If you made it this far, go buy yourself a coffee or something!

 _When your friends ask if you code in Windows or Linux_: